fischertechnik/txt_demo_ROBOPro_SLI/WhichToolsYouNeed.md

   Map were you can put the root maps for the Eclipse workspaces.
 -	\TXT\<br/>
 -	\TXT\toolchain\<br/>
-  Installation map for the Linaro toochain
+  Installation map for the Linaro toolchain
 -	\Log\<br/>
 - \Log\Putty\<br/>
    Map for the Putty Log-files